About the KCM Numeracy Counts Academy

 Teachers will:

-- make sense of strategies based on place value, properties of operations and relationships between operations, using whole numbers, fractions, and decimals, and understand how students can reason abstractly and quantitatively
+- make sense of strategies based on place value, properties of operations, and the relationship between operations using whole numbers, fractions, and decimals, and understand how students reason abstractly and quantitatively

 - use fluency routines to teach, practice, and assess students' use of computational strategies